310mc/https-310mc.github.io-tl/source/_posts/scout/biblio.md

 It really would've been fine if you had given them to Rei-kun… But that person surprisingly gets worried over things like this, huh.

-Hehe, yep, I got them.
+Heheh, yep, I got them.
 It's been a while, my glasses~♪
 {% endbubble %}

 {% bubble Keito %}